Expressions compute values and make those values available for

 Changing the value of a global variable is a big deal.
 Why?
 Doing so may affect countless other functions, some of which you might not even know about or have written.
 Where possible, you should avoid changing global variables, and Python forces you to explicitly tell it that the variable is global before using any assignment statements.

-In any function where you want to assign to a global variable, you must use the global
+In any function where you want to assign to a global variable, you

-keyword to indicate that you really do intend to change the value of the global variable.
-Here’s an example.
+intend to change the value of the global variable.
+Here’s an

 Here, the function print_x

-accesses the global variable x
+accesses the global variable

 .
 Because x

-has the value 5 when the function is called, the assignment statement within the function assigns the value 6 to x
+is called, the assignment statement within the function assigns the

-, and both print statements print the value 6.
+, and both print statements print the value

 It’s important to remember that the keyword global